TimRudy/ice-chips-verilog/docs/validation-scheme.md

 <summary>The essential differences</summary>
 <br />

 The segments of code, side-by-side, are all "structurally identical".
-One can see how, if one knows the prescribed purpose of each line.
+This becomes apparent, and satisfyingly so, if one knows the prescribed purpose of each line.

 Refer again to the diff.

 5 wires on the right-hand side (RHS) put in an appearance - but they replicate the 5 inputs on the LHS.
-Each of these 5 declaration lines then gets an assign statement at the bottom; 10 lines of extra code on RHS; these recreate the "input" line semantics of the LHS.
+Each of these 5 declaration lines then gets a corresponding assign statement at the bottom; 10 lines of extra code on RHS; these recreate the "input" line semantics of the LHS.
 It is structurally identical, bringing in the same amount of data, but the noticeable difference in detail on the RHS is incorporating named individual pins that are part of the .ice component.

 For the 3 outputs on the LHS, replication like the above is not needed.
-The 3 assign statements for outputs match up on both sides, just with named pins on the RHS; they're in place of the "output" line variables on the LHS.
+The assign statements for the 3 outputs match up on both sides; it is just that there are named pins on the RHS, in place of the "output" line variables on the LHS.

 </details>
 <br />

 The take-away from the top-to-bottom view?

 All the highlighted lines - the first and fourth segments, that is - are just plumbing code.
-They're declarative: the code constitutes variable and wire declarations, then wire connections.
-All of this deals specifically with the I/Os of the device; the I/O list is pre-determined; so the take-away is this code is all amenable to auto-generation.
+They're declarative.
+This code constitutes variable and wire declarations, then wire connections.
+All of it deals specifically with the I/Os of the device; but the I/O list is pre-determined; so the take-away is this code is all amenable to auto-generation.

 The take-away from the essential differences?